d1b1/nodejs-git-post-receive-hook/README.md

 into a commit specific build folder, then run npm install and eventually npm test.
 This script is inspired by the heroku deployment process.

+## Setup & Usage ##

+* Setup a bare git on the remote (deployment server), `git init --bare`
+* Create a file called `hooks/post-receive` in the new remote repo.
+* Remember to the the file executable, `sudo chmod +x hooks/post-receive`
+* Add a remote to your local git folder `git remote add myServer git@myserver.com:myrepo.git
+* Once its all set, use the new remote, `git push myServer branchName`

 ## To Do ##
 This script is evolving.